10XGenomics/vartrix/README.md

 seurat_obj <- AddMetaData(object = seurat_obj, metadata = gt_chr1_1624866)
 ```

 Now process your data to the point of generating a tSNE.
-If you have never done this before, consult the [Seraut tutorial](https://satijalab.org/seurat/get_started.html).
+If you have never done this before, consult the [Seurat tutorial](https://satijalab.org/seurat/get_started.html).

 ### Plot the tSNE with variants layered